Cranberry Sauce with Apricots, Raisins, and Orange

-A perfect complement to your turkey.
-The pairing of the sweetness of the apricots and raising with the bitter bite of the cranberries just burst into your mouth and you cannot get enough.
+Let me introduce you to my homemade cranberry sauce.
+This is the most straightforward recipe yet so full of flavor.
+It’s a perfect complement to your roasted turkey.
+The pairing of the sweetness of the apricots and the bitter bite of the cranberries just burst into your mouth, and you cannot get enough.

-Ready in less than 20 minutes, it will store well in your refrigerator for a couple of months.
+Ready in fifteen minutes, it will store well in your refrigerator for several months.

 In this Article